ms-iot/iot-walkthrough/ImageCreation/README.md

 Inside an *IoTCoreShell*, run `newappxpkg "C:\<Output location>\<Build folder>\<appx file>" Appx.Showcase` (e.g. `newappxpkg C:\Users\username\Showcase\AppPackages\Showcase_1.1.1.0_ARM_Test\Showcase_1.1.1.0_ARM.appx Appx.Showcase`).
 This will create the folder `C:\IoT-ADK-AddonKit\Source-arm\Packages\Appx.Showcase` with files to build your package.
 Run `buildpkg Appx.Showcase` to build it.

+To add a second app (for example, the background app for the weather station), use `newappxpkg`, but edit the generated manifest (at `C:\IoT-ADK-AddonKit\Source-arm\Packages\Appx.BackgroundWeatherStation\Appx.BackgroundWeatherStation.pkg.xml`) before building.
+Remove the lines that install `AppInstall.cmd`, `AppxConfig.cmd`, `Microsoft.NET.CoreRuntime.1.1.appx` and `Microsoft.VCLibs.ARM.Debug.14.00.appx` (the build tool will fail if file conflicts are detected, and these files and packages will be already provided by Appx.Showcase).
+Then run `buildpkg Appx.BackgroundWeatherStation`.

 Open file `C:\IoT-ADK-AddonKit\Source-arm\Packages\OEMFM.xml` and add your package file to the OEM features:

 ```xml